HSG-AIML/IndustrialSmokePlumeDetection/README.md

 It is expected that the data are split into separate data sets for training, validation, and evaluation.
-For our publication, this has been done in such a way that all observations of a single location are always only contained in a single data set.
+For our publication, this has been done in such a way that all observations of a single location are contained in a single data set.
 Other strategies are possible and will be left to the user.

 Either model can be trained by invoking: